pypeit/PypeIt/doc/skysub.rst

 .. code-block:: console

-    pypeit_skysub_regions filename.pypeit
+    pypeit_skysub_regions spec2d_file.fits

-You will be provided a list of science frames that you want to define the sky regions for.
-Do this one science frame at a time.
+You will need to manually define the sky regions for each spec2d file.
-Enter the corresponding number on the terminal and press enter.
 You will see a GUI where you can click and drag regions on each slit to define the sky regions.
 Hover the mouse over the window and press the ``?`` key.
 This will print a list of options in the